-Dijon Cathedral (Cathedral of Saint Benignus of Dijon) Tours and Activities
+Dijon Cathedral (Cathedral of Saint Benignus of Dijon) Tours and Tickets

 In Dijon, west of the Ducal palace, looms the twin-towered Dijon Cathedral (Cathedral of Saint Benignus of Dijon).
 This large, Gothic church is the current seat of the Archbishopric of Dijon, as well as a French national monument.
 Originally a Benedictine abbey, the cathedral is the latest iteration of a series of reconstructions that have occurred over the past 1,500 years.